 Similar to Somen, Hiyamugi is also a very refreshing summer noodle.
 People serve it with ice or put it in a glass bowl of water.
 The accompanying sauce called “Tsukejiru” consists of Mirin, Dashi, and soy sauce.

-Speaking of Japanese noodles, everyone thinks of Ramen.
+Speaking of Japanese noodles, the first option must be Ramen.
 People cook the noodles in a soup made of chicken or pork stock, Katsuobushi (dried sliced bonito), and Niboshi (dried baby sardines).

 The noodle for Ramen consists of wheat flour, water, salt, and a type of alkaline water called “Kansui”.
 It has a thin and wavy shape.
 This noodle originally came from China.
 People also refer to it as “Chuka Soba”, which means “Chinese Soba”.